 In the full discretization approach, general Runge-Kutta schemes with different values of control for each inner step are used.
-This allows to obtain and control high orders of precision, see Hager [42], Bonnans [35].
-In an interior-point algorithm context, controls can be eliminated and the resulting system of equation is easily solved due to its band structure.
-Discretization errors due to constraints are discussed in Dontchev et al. [40].
-See also Malanowski et al. [48].
+This allows to obtain and control high orders of precision, see Hager [30], Bonnans [25].
 In the indirect approach, the control is eliminated thanks to Pontryagin's maximum principle.
 One has then to solve the two-points boundary value problem (with differential variables state and costate) by a single or multiple shooting method.
 The questions are here the choice of a discretization scheme for the integration of the boundary value problem, of a (possibly globalized) Newton type algorithm for solving the resulting finite dimensional problem in IR^n (n is the number of state variables), and a methodology for finding an initial point.